 Trauma/Critical Care Surgery

-The ACGME-accredited colon and rectal surgery residency (fellowship) program in UC Irvine’s Division of Colon & Rectal Surgery is designed to develop skills in all aspects of colon and rectal surgery.
+The ACGME-accredited fellowship program in UC Irvine’s Division of Colon & Rectal Surgery is designed to develop skills in all aspects of colon and rectal surgery.
 The resident will have a comprehensive experience in the management of both common and complicated problems faced by colon and rectal surgeons.
-Aside from the evaluation of patients in the office, endoscopy, and non-operative management strategies, the resident will also learn the surgical management of diseases of the colon, rectum, and anus.
-These techniques will include advanced laparoscopic, single-incision and robotic-assisted procedures.

 Gastrointestinal Surgery — Minimally Invasive Surgery